 Wrinkle release spray was a lifesaver for us!
 You probably don't want to bring an iron and irons aren't available everywhere, so bring a little bottle of spray if needed.
 We brought extra hangers and honestly didn't use them; but, if you have lots of hanging clothes, put a cheap pack of hangers in your luggage.

-If you're going to an all-inclusive, email your vacation company at least 30 days out for any dietary restrictions/preferences.
+Email the cruise line at least 30 days out for any dietary restrictions/preferences.

 Nine times out of ten, the vacation companies will bend over backwards to accommodate any requests you have.
 Especially if you have any allergies or food restrictions, let them know!
 You have to give them some advance notice, but they are usually great about trying to accommodate your requests.